solhuebner/lcards/doc/architecture/subsystems/template-processor.md

 ## Overview

-The **Template Processor** provides unified template processing across all MSD components.
-It detects, parses, and validates both MSD DataSource templates and Home Assistant templates, enabling dynamic content throughout the system.
+The **Template Processor** is a **per-card system** that provides template processing for each MSD card while integrating with singleton services.
+It detects, parses, and validates both MSD DataSource templates and Home Assistant templates, coordinating with the singleton DataSourceManager for entity data.

 ### Key Features